Cubeir/Vanilla-RTX-App/README.md

 https://aka.ms/SegoeFluentIcons
 - Non-English languages are not supported, there may be issues with other system languages. (non-critical)
 - The app's appearance is not properly accounted for with Windows accessibility features. (non-critical)
-- If the pack updater window is closed and relaunched while installations are happening, it exposes the ability to queue the same pack for installation multiple times, which can result in duplicate installations that will later confuse the app. (mildly-critical)
-The outcome of this scenario is automatically fixed the next time user attempts to reinstall that pack.

 ### Need help?